Your patient’s struggle with obesity is not just in their body

 Most common adverse reactions (≥5%) include: nausea (32.5%), constipation (19.2%), headache (17.6%), vomiting (10.7%), dizziness (9.9%), insomnia (9.2%), dry mouth (8.1%), and diarrhea (7.1%).

-Use caution when prescribing CONTRAVE concomitantly with MAOIs, dopaminergic drugs (levodopa and amantadine), or drugs metabolized by CYP2D6 or that lower the seizure threshold.
-Avoid concomitant use with CYP2B6 inducers.
+Use caution when prescribing CONTRAVE concomitantly with dopaminergic drugs (levodopa and amantadine), drugs metabolized by CYP2D6, or drugs that lower the seizure threshold.
+Avoid concomitant use with MAOIs and CYP2B6 inducers.
 Reduce CONTRAVE dose when taken with CYP2B6 inhibitors.
 CONTRAVE can cause false positive urine test results for amphetamines.

-- CONTRAVE (naltrexone HCl and bupropion HCl) Prescribing Information, Orexigen Therapeutics.
+- CONTRAVE (naltrexone HCl and bupropion HCl) [prescribing information].
+San Diego, CA: Nalpropion Pharmaceuticals, Inc.; 2014.